eslint/eslint/docs/user-guide/command-line-interface.md

     eslint --quiet file.js

-### `--reset`

-This option turns off all rules enabled in ESLint's default configuration file located at `conf/eslint.json`.
-ESLint will still report syntax errors.

-Example:

-    eslint --reset file.js

 ### `--rule`

 This option specifies rules to be used.
-These rules will be merged with the default rules and any rules specified with configuration files.
-(You can use `--reset` and `--no-eslintrc`, respectively, to change those behaviors.)
+These rules will be merged with any rules specified with configuration files.
+(You can use `--no-eslintrc` to change that behavior.)
 To define multiple rules, separate them using commas, or use the flag multiple times.
 The [levn](https://github.com/gkz/levn#levn--) format is used for specifying the rules.

 If the rule is defined within a plugin you have to prefix the rule ID with the plugin name and a `/`.